DependableSystemsLab/SolidiFI-benchmark/README.md

  The folder named "results" contains the experimental artifacts of our paper.

- Following is an example of results folder structure:
+ Following is an example of results folder's structure:

       results
 	│ │